Do you like to research your home and perhaps in your pajamas fantastic? Then you will want to use these tips when researching the Internet Archive!!!

 What tips do you use with the Internet Archive?

 Dan, shared these great tips in further detail in the video.
 Be sure to watch it in its entirety.
-Then if you have questions leave them here on this blog post or in the comments section on YouTube.
+If you have questions, leave them here on this blog post or in the comments section on YouTube.